Saint Vincent de Paul

 The Ministry of Music enables us to rejoice in and worship the Lord through His wonderful gift of music!
 James 1:17 explains that every good gift comes from God – and music is most certainly one of those gifts.
 We experience the Word of God, His message for us and the Holy Eucharist each Mass in various ways.
 The many songs written for His glory are just one of those ways!

-If you love music and would like to join one of our 2 choirs, or would like more information, please leave a message at the parish office.
+If you love music and would like to join one of our choirs, or would like more information, please leave a message at the parish office.
 We are always on the lookout for new members and welcome any level of musical ability.
-Our regular Sunday Masses start with a rehearsal approximately 45 minutes before each Mass, and additional rehearsals for special occasions are announced as needed.… Read more “Music/Choir”
+There will be a rehearsal approximately 45 minutes before each Mass, and additional rehearsals for special occasions are announced as needed.… Read more “Music/Choir”

 Children’s Liturgy of the Word